jnp3/digital-democracy/content/legal-notice.md

 # Design and production

 I designed this website with a particular focus on its simplicity and lightness, in an eco-design and digital sobriety approach.
 It is a static site generated through [Hugo](https://gohugo.io/).
-The layout is designed using a CSS framework called [Bulma](https://bulma.io/).
+The simple but effective layout is designed using a CSS framework called [Bulma](https://bulma.io/).

 # Hosting

 I use [Netlify](https://www.netlify.com/) to host this website.
-The files are deployed from a repo stored on [GitHub](https://github.com/jonapiron/digital-democracy) — to be honest, I'd prefer to host everything on [Infomaniak](https://www.infomaniak.com/en/), my favorite registrar [which has values](https://www.infomaniak.com/en/ecology), but [Netlify does a good job as well](https://www.netlify.com/sustainability/) and the combo with GitHub is super convenient.
+The files are deployed to their CDNs from a repo stored on [GitHub](https://github.com/jonapiron/digital-democracy) — to be honest, I'd prefer to host everything on [Infomaniak](https://www.infomaniak.com/en/), my favorite registrar [which has values](https://www.infomaniak.com/en/ecology), but [Netlify does a good job as well](https://www.netlify.com/sustainability/) and the combo with GitHub is super convenient.

 # Privacy